LimbixHealth/docker-gitlab/README.md

 [![Docker Repository on Quay.io](https://quay.io/repository/sameersbn/gitlab/status "Docker Repository on Quay.io")](https://quay.io/repository/sameersbn/gitlab)
 [![](https://images.microbadger.com/badges/image/sameersbn/gitlab.svg)](http://microbadger.com/images/sameersbn/gitlab "Get your own image badge on microbadger.com")

+# Setting Up Content Version Control on NAS
+1. Clone this repo
+2. `cd docker-gitlab`
+3. `docker build -t limbix/gitlab:1.0 .`
+4. `docker save -o limbix-gitlab.tar limbix/gitlab:1.0`
+5. Log into NAS in your browser and open Container Station, then click 'import' and import the `limbix-gitlab.tar` file
+6. Click 'Create' on sidebar then click 'Create new application'
+7. Copy and paste the contents of the `docker-compose.yml` file and replace the ${GITLAB_BACKUP_PATH}, ${REDIS_BACKUP_PATH}, and ${POSTGRES_BACKUP_PATH} with actual directory paths
+8. Start the app
+9. Go to `192.168.86.132:10800` in your browser and login as root.
+Go to admin panel (wrench in top bar) and click on the content repo.
+Copy the 'Gitaly relative path' to your clipboard.
+10. SSH into the NAS, then run `docker exec -it <gitlab_container_id> /bin/bash` (get container ID with `docker ps`).
+Run `cd /home/git_hook_setup` then `./setup-hooks <copied_gitaly_path>`.
+11. Create an SSH key inside the container and add it to the root Gitlab account's SSH keys

 # sameersbn/gitlab:12.2.1-1

 - [Introduction](#introduction)